awson/ghc-nw/docs/index.md

 `%APPDATA%\cabal\store\ghc-8.10.5\package_id\lib`, where
 `package_id` is a composition of package name version and hash.

-If you deploy your executables to another machine, the simples way is to just copy all the necessary DLLs to the same location.
+If you deploy your executables to another machine, the simplest way is to just copy all the necessary DLLs to the same location.

 ### Some Details